Student Ethics Essay Award

 - 1,200 words or less, excluding title and any references (essays exceeding the 1,200-word limit will be disqualified)

-- The SEEA Application Form [PDF] must be completed and signed by the student and program director/designee and attached to the essay.
+- The SEEA Application Form [PDF] is an electronically-fillable PDF that must be completed and signed by the student and program director/designee, and submitted with the essay.

-- The student's name and other identifying information should appear only on the SEEA Application Form, not on the essay itself, in order to ensure objectivity in the review process.
+- The student's name and other identifying information should appear only on the SEEA Application Form and on the final page as noted above, in order to ensure objectivity in the review process.

 - Entries must be original work, unpublished, and not under consideration for publication elsewhere.